Browse another subject:

 ART 102 Foundation Drawing I (4-0) 3 hrs.

 The foundation for all studio courses.
 The fundamentals of freehand drawing techniques are discussed and worked with in depth.
 The study of natural forms and three-dimensional still-life objects will be developed based on the study of line, perspective, light and shade, form and proportion.
+This course carries SUNY General Education credit.
 F View Course Syllabus

 ART 103 Foundation Drawing II (4-0) 3 hrs.